 Want to compare the Shopify experience to other e-commerce platforms?
 Instead of creating comparison charts, Shopify decided to get creative.
 Find out what ex-customers of other platforms think about Shopify by looking under the “Comparisons” section on the Shopify sitemap page.
 They have testimonials from users who have moved to Shopify from 20 other platforms and services including BigCommerce, Magento, Amazon Webstore, and 3dCart.
 As mentioned above, one thing that Shopify has that most other platforms do not Shopify POS, which allows businesses that also have physical store locations to synchronize both their online and offline sales.
 So now, instead of two systems, you would only have to manage one.

 Setting Up Your Online Store

 You can start your Shopify store with a free, 14-day trial that you can sign up for on the main homepage or using the Free Trial button in the menu bar.
-The first thing you will do is create a store name and enter your preferred email and password.
+The first thing you will do is enter your preferred email, password and create a store name.

 1. Add your products.